Political Marketing SIG

 Some research takes a critical perspective on the impact of marketing upon the democratic process whilst others examine the methods of persuasion including propaganda.
 Overall the Political Marketing Special Interest Group is a vibrant hub for research in politics with an agenda to build a greater understanding of the applicability of marketing to politics.

-To contact the SIG please email either the SIG Chair or Deputy Chair.
+To contact the SIG please email either of the SIG Co-Chairs.